yiwenzheng98/VitrimerVAE/README.md

 # VitrimerVAE
-Inverse Design of Vitrimeric Polymers by Molecular Dynamics and Generative Modeling: https://arxiv.org/abs/2312.03690
+Inverse Design of Vitrimeric Polymers by Molecular Dynamics and Generative Modeling: https://arxiv.org/abs/2312.03690\
+Note: only a small fraction of the data is included for demonstration of the data format.
+Full data will be made openly available at the time of publication.

 ## ZINC
 Datasets derived from ZINC15 database: 322K carboxylic acids, 625K epoxides, 1M vitrimers.
-The data will be made openly available at the time of publication.

 ## MD
 Density-temperature profiles and calculated *T*<sub>g</sub> of 8,424 vitrimers for data generation and discovered vitrimers by VAE and Bayesian optimization.
-The data will be made openly available at the time of publication.

 ## Calibration
 The codes are tested in the following environment: